New Year's Eve 2015-16 in Prague » 31st December 2015

 Prague is a popular destination for New Year's Eve.
 The celebrations are enjoyed by one and all: the young and old, the quiet and romantic, the wild and carefree - there are entertainment options to suit all tastes.

-Our Prague New Year's Eve Planner is the city's main guide to the festivities, featuring the best entertainment on this special night: New Year's Eve Planner
+Our Prague New Year's Eve Planner is the main guide to the festivities, featuring the best entertainment in the city on this special night: New Year's Eve Planner

 .New Year's Eve Fireworks - Midnight